-These changes require completing a "DENTPIN® Request Form" which is available at www.ada.org/dentpin.
+Candidates are responsible for identifying any changes and corrections to their application (such as name, birth date, etc.) and submitting corresponding requested updates at least two weeks prior to their testing appointment.
+These changes require completing a "DENTPIN[®] Request Form" which is available at ADA.org/DENTPIN.
 All changes and corrections must be emailed to dentpin@ada.org along with the candidate's DENTPIN (if known) and any appropriate supporting documentation, such as a marriage certificate or court documents.
-Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN" page at www.ada.org/dentpin will NOT automatically update existing test applications and score report requests.
+Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN" page at ADA.org/DENTPIN will NOT automatically update existing test applications and score report requests.
 Candidates are responsible for identifying any corrections or omissions and must notify the testing program separately via email at dentpin@ada.org.

-Candidates are encouraged to consider their test administration date carefully, as any last minute requested changes (e.g., for medical reasons, personal reasons, or due to a missed testing appointment) may not be approved.
+Candidates are encouraged to consider their choice of testing appointment date carefully, as any last-minute requested changes (e.g., for medical reasons, personal reasons, or due to a missed testing appointment) may not be approved.

-ADMINISTRATION VENDOR TEST CENTER PROCEDURES
+TEST CENTER PROCEDURES